TomYang-TZ/Generative-Art-NFT/README.md

 ```

 ## Usage
 Note that all our functions run locally, your information is not collected.
 Please remember to use your personal API token from your ***[Lagrange Testnet](https://testnet.lagrangedao.org/main)*** account as the Lagrange API key.
+To register for a Multichain Storage(MCS) API key, sign up [here](https://multichain.storage/home) and go to setting.
 ### Running Locally

 To run the application locally: